Review Requirements Documents

 Selected text to copy to the system clipboard

-You can also select one or more document objects and copy to the system clipboard a table containing information in the visible columns by clicking Edit and selecting Copy, clicking the toolbar button, or pressing CtrlC:
+You can also select one or more document objects and copy to the system clipboard a table containing information in the visible columns.
+To copy selected document objects, click Edit or right-click the document object and select Copy.
+You can also click the button in the toolbar or press CtrlC.

 And then you can paste the data into other applications (MS Word, MS Excel or your email client) in HTML or CSV text format: